top of page

 We hear it around us all the time.
 For example, we hear the pitch increase while filling up a water bottle.
 It has this subtle build-up effect, often used in electronic music to hint about some upcoming cool beat.

-Some other real-life examples will involve home appliances and vehicles— they tend to produce low-pitch sound (deep sound).
-Birds Chirping happily (or maybe they saw a cat), doorbells, and horns are sources of high-pitched sounds.
+Some other real-life examples will involve home appliances and vehicles — they tend to produce low-pitch sound (deep sound).
+Birds chirping happily (or maybe they saw a cat), doorbells, and horns are sources of high-pitched sounds.

 If you've ever tried singing, it's about connecting with the sound, feeling it, and following the tides in a way.
 Quite a few people can do it instinctively, while others try it in the bathroom.